ArduPilot/ardupilot_wiki/dev/source/docs/building-the-code.rst

 Building / Compiling
 --------------------

 Once the build environment is set up as above, run the following commmands prior to the initial build.
-(For Windows users, this is under WSL, as set up above):
+(For Windows users, this is using WSL, as set up above):

 - `git submodule init`
 - `git submodule update --recursive`